Making Young Voters: Policy Reforms to Increase Youth Turnout (2018-2019)

 Low levels of voter turnout among young people may not reflect a lack of civic-mindedness, but rather may be the consequence of a combination of institutional and motivational obstacles that get in the way of people participating in politics.
 In order to address these obstacles, researchers and policymakers from multiple fields must evaluate the effects of policy reforms that seek to reduce or eliminate the problem of low youth turnout from two complementary directions—one within the education system and one related to election administration.

-Building on the work of the 2017-18 team, the 2018-19 team will analyze civic education through a comprehensive evaluation of its downstream effects on youth turnout by leveraging longitudinal student surveys, school administrative records and voter registration files, and by testing the effects of voter registration and mobilization interventions developed by the team.
+This Bass Connections project explored and evaluated the potential education and electoral policies necessary to promote youth civic engagement.
+Building on the work of the 2017-18 team, the 2018-19 team analyzed civic education through a comprehensive evaluation of its downstream effects on youth turnout by leveraging longitudinal student surveys, school administrative records and voter registration files, and by testing the effects of voter registration and mobilization interventions developed by the team.

 Summer 2018 – Spring 2019

-Sunshine Hillygus, Arts & Sciences-Political Science*
+- Sunshine Hillygus, Arts & Sciences-Political Science

 /undergraduate Team Members

-Samuel Ditesheim, Political Science (AB)
+Samuel Ditesheim, Public Policy Studies (AB)

-Noah Eckberg, Economics (AB), Political Science (AB2)
+Noah Eckberg, Political Science (AB)

-Sakiko Nishida, Public Policy Studies (AB), Political Science (AB2)
+Sakiko Nishida, Public Policy Studies (AB)

 /zcommunity Team Members